otaviolsantana/solvate/README.md

 **OVERVIEW**

-This is the repository for the _Solvate Suite Home Page_ brunch.
+This is the repository for the _Solvate Suite_ home page.
 Click [here](https://otaviolsantana.github.io/solvate/) to visit the program site.

 **CITATION**